-But, flash forward a few months and there I was on the west coast of Ireland, prepping for my first official surf lesson.
+But, flash forward a few months and there I was on the west coast of Ireland courtesy of Tourism Ireland and Are Lingus, prepping for my first official surf lesson.
 This moment had been 15 years in the making.
 And, although the chilly Atlantic wasn’t quite the tropical landscape I imagined learning in, I was oddly excited about getting into the cold and wild looking ocean.

 Our guru of the day was local surfer John McCarthy of Lanhinch surf school.
 John is a former Irish surf champion who has competed all over the world; the perfect man for the job of getting us on a board.
 After a quick intro a prep talk we were given our first task: wetsuits.
 For anyone familiar with wetsuits, you understand the struggle.
 For those who aren’t, let me be the first to tell you that shoving yourself into a wetsuit is a workout on its own.

 After we all struggled to crush ourselves into 5mm wetsuits complete with boots and hoods, we took a glorious walk of shame excitement down to the Lahinch Surf School beach hut, ready for our surf lessons.